The Great Wall of China: Engineering a Military Barrier Across Centuries

 The Wall in Modern Chinese Identity

 Today, the Great Wall functions as a powerful symbol of Chinese national identity, representing perseverance, unity, and technological achievement.
-The wall appears on Chinese currency, in official propaganda, and in popular culture as a emblem of the nation’s enduring civilization.
+The wall appears on Chinese currency, in official propaganda, and in popular culture as an emblem of the nation’s enduring civilization.
 This symbolic role sometimes overshadows the wall’s military history, transforming a complex defensive system into a simplified national icon.
 Nevertheless, the wall’s physical presence and historical weight continue to inspire visitors and scholars alike, reminding us of the enormous human effort invested in creating and maintaining one of the world’s most ambitious military structures.
 For the millions who walk its restored sections each year, the Great Wall offers a direct connection to the soldiers, laborers, and engineers who built and defended this extraordinary frontier barrier across more than two thousand years of Chinese history.

 Read Smithsonian Magazine’s analysis of what we know about the Great Wall.